Chaemae: Nomenclature

 All three designations probably stem from common Germanic *haimaz, "home", from Proto-Indo-European *tkei-, "settle."
 Where the Cham-avi reflects the ham- form (English ham-let), the other two reflect the -heim form (as in Bo-haem-ia).
 The monophthongization was an Ingvaeonic innovation.
 We are more familiar with -ham because a large part of the lowlanders moved to Britain.

 The Chaemi may reflect a more ancient distribution of people calling themselves "settlers" or "natives."
 Why they would have done so remains obscure, but the name is of the same type as hed- (English heath), human and possibly but less certainly man.

 Ancient sources

 Ptolemy tells us next to nothing about them, only that they were next to the Bructeri.
 That little turns out to be a great deal.
 It is often suggested that the Chaemae and the Banochaemae are alternative names for the Chamavi, based on a common derivation.
 We know, however, that the Chamavi and their neighbors forcibly expelled the Bructeri from their original lands, which became Hamaland after the Chamavi moved in.
-The two peoples are not likely to have had neighborly feelings for each other now.